YueDongCS/hugo-academic/content/authors/admin/_index.md

 ---
 title: Yue Dong
 role: Assistant Professor
+# Short bio (displayed in user profile at end of posts)
-bio: My research interests include natural language processing, machine learning, and artificial intelligence.
+bio: Yue Dong is an assistant professor of computer science and engineering at the University of California Riverside.
+Her research interests include natural language processing, machine learning, and artificial intelligence.
+She leads the Natural Language Processing group, which develops natural language understanding and generation systems that are controllable, trustworthy, and efficient.

 interests:
   - Machine learning
   - Natural language processing